aduke1121/builder-nika/content/_index.md

 ---
 Hi hi.
 I'm Nika, an [artist](/art) and trauma [therapist](/therapy) working in Tiohtià:ke / Montréal.

-I was born in Isfahan, grew up in Houston, skooled in NYC, and have lived all over.
+I was born in Isfahan, grew up in Houston, was skooled in NYC, and have lived all over.

 I update this page/site regularly : Lots of news coming up soon
 ## What I'm Working On